 As was mentioned in the previous chapter, the temperature influences the accuracy also as it changes the refraction coefficient of the medium the measurements are made in (usually it is air, but may be e.g. water).
 An Edlen equation was presented, showing how the refraction coefficient of the air changes with the change of the air temperature, pressure and humidity.
 The errors caused by the change of the wavelength are less important than the mentioned above, but they cannot be abandoned.
-Roughly, a 1ppm error (i.e. 1μm/m) is caused by: the air temperature change of 0 1K, the air pressure change of 4hPa and the air humidity change of 30%.
+Roughly, a 1ppm error (i.e. $1\mu$ m/m) is caused by: the air temperature change of 30%.